| Experience,

 items to furnish proof of ownership and back up his claim list.
 His claim

 was also submitted within 30 days of the incident.
+In cases such as

 these, and if you had read your policy and done everything right, the